 1. Prevention is better than aftercare

 Prevent interruptions in advance through your entire appearance and behavior.
 A sovereign appearance reduces the probability of attacks.
 Make it clear that you can not be diverted from the path.
 Do not make it so easy for opponents.
 If you are more likely to be distracted, the likelihood of further interruptions increases.
 So always keep the big picture in mind!

 2. Have something relevant to say

-Someone with the reputation to waste time in meetings will be interrupted more often.
+Someone with a reputation to waste time in meetings will be interrupted more often.
 Therefore, it is better to say nothing than say something that is not particularly relevant.
-In such a case there is a high chance that you will be publicly interrupted.
-On the other hand, when having the reputation to deliver relevant contributions, you have the full attention.
+In such a case, there is a high chance that you will be publicly interrupted.
+On the other hand, when having the reputation to deliver relevant contributions, you have full attention.

 Some people have something to contribute, but they cannot present it in such a way that it is immediately understood.
 Make it easier for the audience to enjoy listening to you and your message.
 Get your message across to the people.
 Focus on clear and convincing communication.
 This includes a clear speech structure, even for short speeches.
 Support your message verbally and non-verbally.
 The physical act of gesturing helps you form clearer thoughts and speak in tighter sentences with more declarative language.

 4. Fighting for the status of the top dog

 Interrupting is a way to demonstrate power in interpersonal situations.
 Cutting in while someone else is speaking can be a way of asserting dominance over someone.
 It is like fighting for the status of the top dog.
 The spectacle may be funny to watch for the audience but is usually not good for your reputation.
 Accordingly, it is better to distance yourself from such nonsense without having disadvantages.
 Show teeth and smile!